 Ad Dudink & Nicolas Standaert, Chinese Christian Texts Database (CCT-Database) (http://www.arts.kuleuven.be/sinology/cct).

 The description of sources, especially primary sources, is still incomplete and therefore the authors will continuously insert further details and update existing descriptions.
-If you want to propose additions or point out mistakes, please send an email to the authors.
+If you want to propose additions or point out mistakes, please send us a mail at: email@example.com.
 Substantial addenda or corrigenda will be acknowledged in the 'notes on author', 'notes on contents' or 'notes on text history'.